elated-egrets/bangazon-internal-site/README.md

 Use your models to create fake data in the employee_portal/manage/commands/faker_factory.py you can view the documentation for seeder arguments here https://github.com/Brobin/django-seed

+## URLS and views

+urls will follow the following conventions

+rootdirectory/<resource name>/ for list view rootdirectory/<resource name>/<pk:id> for detail views rootdirectory/<resource name>/add for adding form
+rootdirectory/<resource name>/<pk:id>/edit for editing a resource